What is a Small Business Partnership Agreement?

 - Dissolution

 A partnership agreement should entail the steps to be taken when legally terminating the partnership.
-You might opt to do this after you and your partners fail to approve of the future of your business.
+You might opt to do this after you and your partners disapprove of the future of your business.

 - Contributions

-Make sure you outline each partner’s role in the formation of the business and running of finances.
-In your small business partnership agreement, define what each partner brings to the table- not only monetary value but also time, customers, efforts, liabilities, etc.
+Ensure you outline each partner’s role in the business’s formation and financial management.
+In your small business partnership agreement, define what each partner brings—monetary value, time, customers, efforts, liabilities, etc.

 Small Business Partnership Agreement Sample